BiraiSamuel/mzazi/README.md

-# Doctor App - React Native
+# Mzazi App - React Native

-Mobile application project created with Expo, React Native, Firebase and some wonderful libraries for React Native application.
+Mobile application project created with Expo, React Native, Firebase and some wonderful libraries for React Native application such as react-native-android-voice.

 ## Table of Contents